purzelrakete/bandit/README.md

 ## Out of band testing with the HTTP endpoint

-The OOBBandit can be used as an out of the box API endpoint for javascript applications.
+The SelectionHandler can be used as an out of the box API endpoint for javascript applications.

 In this scenario, the application makes a request to the api endpoint: